 Of the net proceeds of our initial public offering and the sale of the private placement warrants, only approximately \$749,737 will be available to us (as of March 31, 2021) initially outside the trust account to fund our working capital requirements.
 If we are required to seek additional capital, we would need to borrow funds from our initial stockholders, management team or other third parties to operate or may be forced to liquidate.
 None of our initial stockholders, members of our management team nor any of their affiliates is under any obligation to advance additional funds to us in such circumstances.
 Any such advances would be repaid only from funds held outside the trust account or from funds released to us upon completion of our initial business combination.
 Up to \$1,500,000 of such loans (only if such loans are made to us after April 29, 2021) may be convertible into private placement warrants at a price of \$1.00 per unit at the option of the lender.
 Prior to the completion of our initial business combination, we do not expect to seek loans from parties other than our sponsor, an affiliate of our sponsor and certain other initial stockholders affiliated with us as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
 If we are unable to obtain these loans, we may be unable to complete our initial business combination because we do not have sufficient funds available to us, we will be forced to cease operations and liquidate the trust account.
 Consequently, our public stockholders may only receive approximately \$10.00 per share on our redemption of our public shares, and our warrants will expire worthless.
-In certain circumstances, our public stockholders may receive less than \$10.00 per share on the redemption of their shares.
-See "- If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be
+In certain circumstances, our public stockholders may receive less than \$10.00 per share on the redemption amount received by stockholders may be less than \$10.00 per share" and other risk factors below.